 Trial Advocacy Division

-Georgetown Law is currently ranked 6th in Trial Advocacy by U.S. News.
+Georgetown Law is currently ranked 2nd in Trial Advocacy by Fordham University School of Law.

 The National White Collar Crime Mock Trial Invitational

-Georgetown is proud to have the highest-ranked student-run trial advocacy program in the country.
-Our division leadership is trained by the Senior Coaching Faculty and supported by Law Center administration.
+Georgetown is proud to have one of the highest-ranked student-run trial advocacy programs in the country.